shreyaa1/presentational-component/README.md

+- A Project using React components.
-- Basic react project using Redux for store creation and SCSS for styling of the components
+- Redux for store creation.
+- SCSS for styling of the components.
+- Responsive

 Preview of the page